saadmk11/changelog-ci/README.md

           # Optional, only required when you want to run Changelog CI
           # on an event other than `pull_request` event.
           # In this example `release_version` is fetched from `workflow_dispatch` events input.
+          # You can use any other method to fetch the release version
+          # such as environment variable or from output of another action
           release_version: ${{ github.event.inputs.release_version }}
           # Optional
           github_token: ${{ secrets.GITHUB_TOKEN }}